29-Page Pediatric Dental Website Rebuild, Shipped to Spec in 21 Days — White-Label Delivery for a US Marketing Agency

 Results

-The outcome, restated plainly: the agency’s spec was implemented as written across the full pediatric service ladder, inside the quoted hours, on the scheduled cutover window.
+In sum: we implemented the agency’s spec as written across the full pediatric service ladder, inside the quoted hours, on the scheduled cutover window.
 The site remains live and indexed.

 Operational Integrity at handoff

-The agency’s post-handoff review raised six concrete critical issues against the live build — broken footer links, a broken mobile header, a desktop header with misaligned vertical menu, dark-font-on-dark-background blog posts, internal taxonomy pages exposed to the frontend, and a homepage CTA button linked to itself — each documented verbatim in the shared bug report and resolved in a dedicated fix round.
-Pre-handoff QA ran through Site Checker — see our QA discipline for the categories and the fail-zero gate.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+The agency’s post-handoff review raised six concrete critical issues against the live build — broken footer links, a broken mobile header, a desktop header with misaligned vertical menu, dark-font-on-dark-background blog posts, internal taxonomy pages exposed to the frontend, and a homepage CTA button linked to itself — we logged each verbatim in the shared bug report and cleared it in a dedicated fix round.
+Pre-handoff QA ran through Site Checker — see how we run QA for the categories and the rule that nothing ships with an open defect.
+After handoff the agency ran its own checks and pushed findings into the shared backlog, which we cleared to sign-off.

 Process